-This theory has been subject to two criticisms which are useful to the analysis here.
-The first is to question whether more litigation does, in fact, lead to precedents that decrease uncertainty, or whether it just adds additional layers of complexity and uncertainty.
-The second is whether Landes and Posner ignore the interests and activities of a key third party: lawyers.
-Paul Rubin and Martin Bailey have argued that the uncertainty and complexity of products liability law is a direct result of the interests of the lawyers who litigate those cases.
-(Rubin and Bailey 1994).
-13
+This theory has been subject to two criticisms that are useful to the analysis here.
+The first is to question whether more litigation does, in fact, lead to precedents that decrease uncertainty, or whether it just adds additional layers of complexity and uncertainty.28 The second is whether Landes and Posner ignore the interests and activities of a key third party: lawyers.
+Paul Rubin and Martin Bailey have argued that the uncertainty and complexity of products liability law is a direct result of the interests of the lawyers who litigate those cases.29

 Anthony D'Amato's Legal Uncertainty was one of the first attempts to explicitly connect the incentives of the players in the legal system to ever-increasing indeterminacy.
 He concluded that "Legal certainty decreases over time.
-Rules and principles of law
+Rules and principles of law become more and more uncertain in content and in application because legal systems are biased in favor of unravelling those rules and principles."30